chjort/seglearning/detection/README.md

 ![Architecture for classifcation and localization](figures/classification_localization2.png)

 The image is passed into a CNN and features are extracted.
 Then fully connected layers to predict class (classification), and separate fully connected layers to predict bounding box parameters (regression).

-This is called the _detection network_ and is referred to as a RCNN (Region Convolutional Neural Network).
+Loss function for classification is cross-entropy and loss function for bounding boxes is regression loss such as mean squared error.

-Loss function for bounding box prediction is given by mean Average Precision (mAP) based on the Intersection-Over-Union (IoU).
+Performance metric for bounding box prediction is given by mean Average Precision (mAP) based on the Intersection-Over-Union (IoU).
 (Todo: https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173)

 ![IoU](figures/IoU.png)